oppia/oppia-web-developer-docs/If-CI-checks-fail-on-your-PR.md

 If you see a different error while installing third-party libraries, please file an issue and mention @automated-qa-reviewers to notify the Automated QA team.

-## Failing tests
+## Failing tests and lint checks

-If you see that a test is failing, there are two possibilities: your code could be wrong, or the test could be flaky.
+If you see that a test or lint check is failing, there are two possibilities: your code could be wrong, or the test/check could be flaky.
 There is no easy way to tell whether a particular failure is a flake, but here are some guidelines:

 * Flakes mostly occur in the end-to-end (E2E) tests.
 Sometimes we see flakes in the lighthouse or frontend tests, but the backend tests and linters almost never flake.
 * Consider whether your changes could have plausibly caused the failure.
 For example, if you just updated the README, then there's no way that you could have broken an E2E test.
 However, be careful to consider that changes in one part of the code can have unintended effects in apparently unrelated code.
 For example, if you add an E2E test that creates an exploration with the same name as an exploration created by another E2E test, you could break that other E2E test, even if it's testing completely unrelated code.